xmos/xcommon_cmake/doc/dependency_management.rst

 Sandbox Manifest
 ^^^^^^^^^^^^^^^^

+It is often useful to record the actual version that was used for each module, especially when tracking a branch.

-Whenever ``cmake`` generates the build environment for an application or static library, a file called ``manifest.txt`` is created in the build directory.
-This file contains a list of the application and module dependencies, with the columns in a table for the location from which the module was cloned, and the branch/tag and git commit hash for the current checked out changeset.
+Whenever ``cmake`` generates the build environment for an application or static library, a file called ``manifest.txt`` is created in the ``build`` directory.
+This "manifest" contains a list of the application and module dependencies, with the columns in a table for the location from which the module was cloned, and the branch/tag and git commit hash for the current checked out changeset.
 If any columns are not applicable, they will contain a hyphen.

 Dependency Location
 ^^^^^^^^^^^^^^^^^^^